vincenzo-politelli/circle_graphs/README.md

 The file `coloring_tf_polygon_circle_graphs.pdf` contains a polished version of the proof of the fact that triangle-free polygon-circle graphs are 5-colorable.
 We remark that such bound is tight since there exist polygon-circle graphs (actually, circle graphs), which are not 4-colorable.

 The directory `k-chord` contains our work related to the paper "Chi-boundedness of graphs containing no cycles with k chords".
-In particular, it contains the proof of the fact that for every k not equal to 1 and 4, there eexists n such that the half graph on 2n vertices contains a k-chord.
+In particular, it contains the proof of the fact that for every k not equal to 1 and 4, there exists n such that the half graph on 2n vertices contains a k-chord.

 TODO:
 - applications of circle graphs;